GamesRightMeow/GamesRightMeow.github.io/src/games/suborbital-salvage/presskit/index.md

 Test your piloting skills in this endless runner set in a dystopian corporate future!
 Fly your space ship through the dangerous, hazard-filled orbit of Cetos while collecting salvage.
 Oh, and please try not to feed the fish - your supervisor won't appreciate the policy violation.

 # Features
+- Master a skill based flight mechanic that allows you to precisely orient your ship.
+- Outpace a giant space fish determined to eat you for lunch.
 - Avoid asteroids, space mines, rogue missiles, and 50+ other hazards.
-- Fly your ship with a design specifically created for the crank.
 - Navigate procedurally generated salvage runs assembled from over 100+ hand-crafted level segments across 4 unique regions.
 - Over 100+ lines of "motivational" dialog from your cat supervisor.
-- Outperform other employees across 3 online leaderboards.
+- Outperform other employees across online leaderboards.

 # Factsheet
 **Developer**: [Games Right Meow](gamesrightmeow.com)